mbaasy/docs/getting_started/google_play.md

 The *service account credentials**is a JSON file containing a private key used for authenticating with the Google Play Developer API.

-To create a service account, first navigate and login to the [Google Play Console - API access](https://play.google.com/apps/publish/#ApiAccessPlace) page.
+To create a service account, first navigate and login to the [Google Play Developer Publisher Console - API access](https://play.google.com/apps/publish/#ApiAccessPlace) page.

 You will need a linked Google Play Android Developer project, if you don't already have a linked project, click the Create new project button.